Facial structures for various notions of positivity and applications to the theory of entanglement: Entanglement

 We say that a subspace of $\mathbb C^m\ot\mathbb C^n$ is {\sl completely entangled} if it has no nonzero product vector.
 Note that a positive semi-definite matrix with the completely entangled range space is never separable.
 It is known \cite{kiem} that the maximal dimension of completely entangled subspaces in $\mathbb C^m\ot\mathbb C^n$ is given by

 and the set of $p$-dimensional subspaces that contain product vectors is of codimension one in the set of all $p$-dimensional subspaces in $\mathbb C^m\ot\mathbb C^n$.
-Furthermore, generic $(p+1)$-dimensional subspaces contain exactly $\binom{m+n-2}{n-1}$ lines of product vectors.
+Furthermore, generic $(p+1)$-dimensional subspaces contain exactly $\binom{m+n-2}{n-1}$ lines induced by product vectors.
 See also \cite{bhat}, \cite{part}, \cite{walgate} and \cite{wall}.

 We refer to the book \cite{BZ} for another criteria for separability as well as more general aspects of the theory of entanglement.
 See also \cite{guhne} and \cite{horo-survey}.